Information for young people about Germany

 - Au pair

 - Travelling & Accomodation

-If you indeed want to apply for Erasmus+ funding for your internship, you need to contact the Erasmus coordinator or international office at your university as your university will function as your sending institution.
+To apply for Erasmus+ funding for your internship, you need to contact the Erasmus coordinator or international office at your university as your university will function as your sending institution.

 If you want to apply for Erasmus+ funding for your internship, you should talk to your vocational training or education institution first.
 As you cannot apply for Erasmus+ funding as an individual, your vocational training or education institution will then function as your sending institution.